Class Expectations

 You should know that: 1) teachers know your writing, 2) teachers talk to each other, and 3) teachers see more than you think we do.

 Please complete all assignments to the best of your ability.
 If you feel the need to plagiarize, cheat, or use digital tools to do your work for you, please talk with me about what you need in order to have more success on your own and more investment in your learning.
-See page 16 of the student handbook.
+See the Student Handbook information below.